moritzschaefer/dachboden/tempoBPM/README.md

 For the control panel project of MitDir2024.
 The user has to tap a button with the tempo of the live music.
 When the right tempo is tapped during 15sec, then the tasks is valided.

+Interesting python librairies for the project:
 - [librosa](https://pypi.org/project/librosa/)
 - [taptempo](https://pypi.org/project/taptempo/)
+- [aubio](https://aubio.org/) used also for the [dachboden quallen](https://github.com/moritzschaefer/dachboden/tree/master/quallen/steuersoftware).
+Tempo and beat tracking as feature.

 ## Hardware
 - Arcade button